DDzanga/graphhopper-docker/README.md

 Navigate to the folder you just cloned and run `docker-compose up -d`

 By default this repository sets up routing for Jamaica.
 You can those by editing the file names on the `gh-update.bat` file and the `docker-compose.yml` file accordingly.
+By doing so, you can explore data from various regions using their corresponding .osm.pbf files.
+This data will then be utilized to generate a routing network for those specific regions.
+For downloadable data related to different areas, you can find relevant resources for example at http://download.geofabrik.de/.
 The default settings use car, foot, biking and hiking as travel modes.
 Change those in the `gh-config.yml` file.

 ## Updating the routing data 🌎🌍🌏